peterlloydgent/webpack-react-boilerplate/README.md

 ## Required technologies
 For ES5 compabitility I have chosen WebPack as the builder with Babel on top for the fallback.

-The Application itself is based on BackboneJS for the MC part of MVC, and React for the V.
+The Application itself is based on BackboneJS for the MC part of MVC, and ReactJS for the V.

 * NodeJS
 * NodePackageManager
 * WebPack
+* Babel
 * BackboneJS
 * ReactJS